 Their debut single, “Can’t Do the Time,” showcases their outlaw and traditional country influences and gives a nod to Johnny Cash, whose famous mug shot is referenced on the cover art for the single.
 They move a bit more toward their Southern rock roots with their song “Blood Red Moon.”
 The third track on the EP was written by Conley with co-writers Jonny Houlihan and Cole Bruce.
 “Every Stone,” with its melancholy mandolin riffs, showcases the bluegrass side of the trio.
 It spoke to them because it reminds them of the Arkansas Delta farm roots of their beloved, late papaw – C.P.
 Stafford – and his life as a Navy sailor in WWII.
 Their influences come full circle with “The Fire” – a blues-infused ballad where they sing about that one time “the Devil came to me as a girl” in a classic (and autobiographical) tale of being scorned by a love interest.

-The brothers are looking forward to getting back out on the road, recoding and releasing more music, and playing for fans in the summer of 2021.
+The brothers are glad to be back out on the road in 2022, recoding and releasing more music, and playing for fans.
 “In the words of one of our biggest influences, Sturgill Simpson, we’re just 'Living the Dream,'” said JD.
 “We just want to play our interpretation of the real, authentic music we were raised on and hopefully carry the torch for our heroes, such as Johnny Cash, to a new generation of country music fans.”

 Show Dates: http://www.thebandtrippp.com/show-dates.html